DavidFuchs/trilium-chameleon-theme/README.md

   --palette-text-brightness: 70%;
   --palette-background-brightness: 20%;
 ```

+These themes can also be used on any pages you share to the public (only possible on a Server install), by adding a few labels
+to your shared pages.
+Details are in the instructions found in the CSS files themselves.

 # Installation

 Installation instructions can be found at the top of the theme CSS files: